Horse64/old-core.horse64.org/docs/Specification/Horse64.md

 Horse64 allows parallelism and concurrency via async/await.
-A function with the [canasync property]( ./Horse64%20Concurrency.md#canasync-property) can be called via these two statement types;
+A function with the [canasync property]( ./Horse64%20Concurrency.md#canasync-property) can be called via these two statement types:

 ```
 func main {